Lieder-Lab/liederDB/README.md

 >The keyword 'number' indicates the way the table sorted by, digital or dictionary.
 Of course, 'number' means digital sort, and missing 'number' means dictionary sort.
 What should to be aware of is that digital sort only works when all element of the 'TABLE_COLUMN' is digital.
 >
 >In 'update' statement, 'order by' would sort whole table order by table column named TABLE_COLUMN_NAME.

+### skip / limit

+(Only for 'select' statement)

+__SELECT_STATEMENT [skip SKIP_COUNT] [limit LIMIT_COUNT]__

+* e.g.
+>
+    select * from Apple skip 1;
+>
+    select * from Apple skip 1 limit 2;
+>
+    select * from Apple limit 2;

+>The keyword 'skip' and the SKIP_COUNT behind it mean remove / skip the first SKIP_COUNT rows of the result data.
+>
+>The keyword 'limit' and the LIMIT_COUNT behind it mean only take the first LIMIT_COUNT rows of the remaining result data.
+>
+>What should be noticed is that the SKIP_COUNT and LIMIT_COUNT must be positive, otherwise this statement will not work.
+>
+>One SELECT_STATEMENT could only contain one LIMIT_STATEMENT and one SKIP_STATEMENT, if you need some complex skip or limit statement, you can consider using SELECT_STATEMENT nesting.

 ----

 ## Setup some features for kernel